doximity/vital/README.md

 After installation is complete, run: `fontcustom compile`.

 You must open `_icons.scss` and change `url` to `font-url`.
 While changing the `fontcustom.yml` templates flag from `scss` to `scss-rails` automatically does this, it also removes the very useful `$font-icons-` variables.

+## Publishing to Github Pages

+To publishing to `gh-pages` automatically, run: `bundle exec rake publish`